-For the period September 30, 2016 to March 31, 2017, the Fund's benchmark indices, the MSCI World Banks Total Return Index and the MSCI World Total Return Index (the 'Indices') rose 27.0% and 9.9% respectively.
-For the same period, the Series F units of the Fund had a return of 31.2%.
-For the full period since the launch of the Fund on December 17, 2013 to March 31, 2017, the MSCI World Banks Total Return Index and the MSCI World Total Return Index had annualized returns of 12.7% and 14.4%, respectively.
-For the same period, the Fund's Series F units had an annualized return of 10.4%.
-Unlike the indices, the Fund's return is after the deduction of its fees and expenses.
-Upon the outcome of the U.S. election and as U.S. interest rates rose with a commensurate strengthening of the U.S. dollar, Japan's Sumitomo Mitsui Financial Group Inc. and the new positions in DNB ASA and Nordea Bank AB contributed least to recent performance whereas the U.S. holdings in Bank of America Corporation, Goldman Sachs Group Inc., and JPMorgan Chase & Co. contributed very strongly.
+For the year ended September 30, 2017, while the Series F units of the Fund had a return of 36.6%, the Fund's benchmark indices, the MSCI World Banks Total Return Index and the MSCI World Total Return Index (the Indices) rose 32.2% and 12.5%, respectively.
+For the full period since the launch of the Fund on December 17, 2013 to September 30, 2017, the MSCI World Banks Total Return Index and the MSCI World Total Return Index had annualized returns of 12.1% and 13.1%, respectively.
+For the same period, the Fund's Series F units had an annualized return of 10.1%.
+Unlike the Indices, the Fund's return is after the deduction of its fees and expenses.
+Upon the outcome of the U.S. election and as U.S. interest rates and geopolitical tensions rose, Japan's Sumitomo Mitsui Financial Group, Inc. and the positions in HSBC Holdings PLC and Wells Fargo & Company contributed least to performance whereas the U.S. holdings in Bank of America Corporation, Citigroup Inc., JPMorgan Chase & Co. and The Goldman Sachs Group Inc. contributed very strongly.
 Currently, the Fund hedges approximately 20% of its non-Canadian dollar exposure, predominantly reflecting its exposure to the Euro, British pound and U.S. dollar.

 The Fund has a target of approximately 5% distribution per annum per unit which it has met since inception.
 Given the increased net asset value per unit, effective January 1, 2016, the Fund increased its targeted monthly distribution by approximately 8% from \$0.0417 to \$0.045.
 The Fund's earnings from dividends, derivatives and net realized gains exceed the paid distributions.
 An indicator that the Fund may continue to reach its 5% distribution target includes the dividend yield (a financial ratio that shows how much a company pays out in dividends relative to its share price) of the equities of the Fund.
-Sourced from Thomson Reuters the equity component's trailing weighted average dividend yield as at March 31, 2017 was 1.8%.
+Sourced from Thomson Reuters the equity component's trailing weighted average dividend yield as at September 30, 2017 was 1.9%.

-During the period the Fund profitably reduced its holdings in the U.K.'s Asia-focused bank Standard Chartered PLC and Japan's Sumitomo Mitsui Financial (reflecting our expectation that the U.S. decision to abandon the Trans-Pacific Partnership will adversely impact Japan) and U.S. based Bank of America Corporation, Citigroup Inc., Citizens Financial Group Inc., Fifth Third Bancorp, JPMorgan Chase & Co., State Street Corporation and Wells Fargo & Company.
-U.S. banks still comprise about 66% of the Fund, compared to 72% at September 30, 2016.
-The Fund increased its position in the French bank, BNP Paribas S.A., re-initiated a position in Nordea Bank AB, one of the largest financial services groups in Northern Europe and added a position in the Norwegian bank, DNB.
-The Norwegian banking market along with the other Scandinavian markets are effectively oligopolies and with commodity/ oil markets stabilizing, these economies are also stabilizing with their banks holding arguably stronger capital positions than U.S. banks, but trading at prices below U.S. regional banks.
+During the period, the Fund profitably sold Japan's Sumitomo Mitsui Financial (reflecting our concern that the U.S. decision to abandon the Trans-Pacific Partnership might adversely impact Japan) and reduced its holdings in the U.S. based Bank of America, Citigroup, Citizens Financial Group Inc., JPMorgan Chase, State Street Corporation and Wells Fargo.
+U.S. banks still comprise about 59% of the Fund, (compared to 72% at September 30, 2016 and 55% at September 30, 2015).
+The Fund increased its positions in the French bank, BNP Paribas S.A. and The Royal Bank of Scotland Group PLC; re-initiated positions in Nordea Bank AB, one of the largest financial services groups in Northern Europe and UniCredit S.p.A., the large Italian-based diversified bank with significant presence in Germany and Austria; and added a position in the Norwegian bank, DNB ASA.
+The Norwegian banking market along with the other Scandinavian markets are effectively oligopolies and with commodity/oil markets stabilizing, these economies are also stabilizing with their banks holding arguably stronger capital positions than U.S. banks, but trading at prices below U.S. regional banks.

-In our view, current bank prices reflect little improvement from the extremely harsh operating environment endured during the Great Recession from 2007 to 2012.
-Financial penalties issued by U.S. regulators are likely abating under the new U.S. Presidency and so we continue to hold a variety of low multiple, tax-paying, U.S. value banks in anticipation of President Trump's agenda, despite recent setbacks.
+In our view, current bank prices reflect modest improvement from the extremely harsh operating environment endured during the Great Recession from 2007 to 2012.
+Financial penalties issued by U.S. regulators are likely abating under the new U.S. Presidency, supporting our bias to continue to hold a variety of low multiple, tax-paying, U.S. value banks.